SakSal-tech/trade-capture-system/docs/Performance Verification Full-Stack Feature Implementation.md

 Context:

 - The previous index on `field_value` improves equality and prefix searches, but does not help searches that use a leading wildcard (for example `LIKE '%term%'`).
-- For case-insensitive searches where the repository query uses `LOWER(field_value)` or the application uses `ILIKE`, a functional index on `lower(field_value)` in Postgres can make equality and prefix queries much faster and is simple to add.
+- For case-insensitive searches where the repository query uses `LOWER(field_value)` or the application uses `LIKE`, a functional index on `lower(field_value)` in Postgres can make equality and prefix queries much faster and is simple to add.

 Recommendation: